SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

         entity-activation-range {
             # If enabled, newly discovered entities will be added to this config with a default value.
             auto-populate=false
-            # Default activation ranges used for all entities unless overidden.
+            # Default activation ranges used for all entities unless overridden.
             defaults {
                 ambient=32
                 aquatic=32